Imprisoned Journalists

 RFE/RL journalists work in challenging media environments, often at great personal cost.
 We support them and a free press.

-RFE/RL faces extreme government pressure, harassment, and sophisticated censorship across its broadcast markets.
+RFE/RL confronts extreme government pressure, harassment, and sophisticated censorship across our broadcast markets.

 RFE/RL advocates on behalf of its journalists who have been imprisoned because of their work.
 They must be released immediately to their families.
 Journalism is not a crime.